pfunks/TCTest/test_faq.md

 Yes.
 You can see the list of followers or people you are following by clicking on the links in your profile page.

 ## How do I transfer my STEEM or SBD into savings?

+## What languages are supported?

+English is the primary language used on the SteemIt platform, but communities are forming around other languages.

+## If posting in a language other than English, how will I get recognized?

+You can use language hashtags to help you to reach the audience that speaks your language.

+Language-specific groups include:
+- Chinese = cn
+- German = deutsch
+- Korean = kr
+- Russian = ru
+- Swedish = sv

 # Posting